EIAgov/EIAgov/CONTRIBUTE.md

 EIA will provide written feedback to a contributor for any issue/bug/feature/change expressed.
 The process and reasons used to reach a decision will be described in each contribution resolution.
 The goal is to communicate a final decision within 30 days of submission, but larger contributions may require a design review and therefore require longer review periods.

 ## Do you have an issue?
 Did you find a bug?
 Please direct issues or bugs to EIA-RepoName-GITHUB@eia.gov.
-The <EIA Project Name> Team will communicate all issues or bugs (status/resolution) via an ISSUES file within each respository.
+The <EIA Project Name> Team will communicate all issues or bugs (status/resolution) via an ISSUES file within each repository.

 If you are unable to find an open issue addressing the problem or bug, please open a new one by emailing EIA-RepoName-GITHUB@eia.gov.
 Be sure to include a title and clear description, with as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.